Our aim is to improve the quality of life of hospitality workers by reducing stress in their personal lives.

 With stories involving mental health in the hospitality industry running rampant, our goal is to advocate for mental health awareness and provide support to the people who need it.

-Let us help start the conversation.
+We can start the conversation.
 Schedule a mental health presentation at your restaurant or hotel and learn about what you can do to help your employees achieve their full potential.

 In the past few years, mental health issues in the hospitality industry have come to light.
 For many, the high-stress, fast-paced environment fuels addictions to substance abuse.